hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 ### Import scenarios from CSV tables

-The most simple way to populate a platform by scenarios is to create a file with `Scenario` in [tabular CSV format](../table-formats/scenario.md).
+The most simple way to populate a platform with scenarios is to create a scenario file in [tabular CSV format](../table-formats/scenario.md).

-Create file __scenarios.csv__ file inside the working directory with the following content.
+Create file __scenarios.csv__ file inside the working directory with the following content or download it here: [scenarios.csv](./sim-files/scenarios.csv).

 ![fig03](./sim-fig03.png)

-File can be downloaded here: [scenarios.csv](./sim-files/scenarios.csv).

 The table can be created in Excel, saved as a CSV file and then loaded with the [`read_scenarios`](@ref) function as a `DataFrame`.